simeononsecurity/simeononsecurity.ch/content/other/gnss-upgrade-um980-alternative-mini-pcie-cards/index.en.md

 ### Assessing Alternative GNSS Mini-PCIe Cards

-To evaluate the practicality of this upgrade, we embarked on a journey to explore various options and subjected them to rigorous testing.
+To evaluate the practicality of this upgrade, we embarked on a journey to explore various options and subjected them to testing.
 The products we procured or received for review include:

 - **[GNSS.STORE UM980 Mini PCIe Receiver ELT0226](https://gnss.store/unicore-gnss-modules/251-elt0226.html)**
 - **[GNSS.STORE UM982 Mini PCIe Receiver ELT0216](https://gnss.store/um982-gnss-modules/243-elt0216.html)**